gokcehan/lf/doc.md

  7. `*.d`
  8. `fi`

-Note that glob-like patterns do not actually perform glob matching due to performance reasons.
+Note that glob-like patterns do not perform glob matching for performance reasons.

 For example, you can set a variable as follows:

 	export LF_COLORS="~/Documents=01;31:~/Downloads=01;31:~/.local/share=01;31:~/.config/lf/lfrc=31:.git/=01;32:.git*=32:*.gitignore=32:*Makefile=32:README.*=33:*.txt=34:*.md=34:ln=01;36:di=01;34:ex=01;32:"

 Having all entries on a single line can make it hard to read.
-You may instead divide it to multiple lines in between double quotes by escaping newlines with backslashes as follows:
+You may instead divide it into multiple lines in between double quotes by escaping newlines with backslashes as follows:

 	export LF_COLORS="\
 	~/Documents=01;31:\